Pruning Edges and Gradients to Learn Hypergraphs from Larger Sets: Experiments

 \section{Experiments}

-Next, we evaluate our approach on multiple set-to-hypergraph tasks, in order to assess our approach and examine the main design choices.
-For additional details, we refer to the appendix.
-Code is available at: \url{https://github.com/davzha/recurrently_predicting_hypergraphs}.
+In this section, we evaluate our approach on multiple set-to-hypergraph tasks, in order to compare to prior work and examine the main design choices.
+We refer to \autoref{app:experimental details} for further details, results, and ablations.
+The code for reproducing the experiments is available at \url{https://github.com/davzha/recurrently_predicting_hypergraphs}.